ninabarzh/orchard/resources/cheatsheets/Darkweb-scraping.md

     $ pip install pandas

-Selenium is a browser automation packageuseful for crawling websites and extracting data.
+Selenium is a browser automation package useful for crawling websites and extracting data.

     $ pip install selenium